The Channel Partner you Assume to Be Generating the Most Volume Is Not Always the One Producing the Most Profit

 With $70B in channel discounts and incentives spent last year, manufacturers realize the value of driving demand via partner networks.

 However, given the growing dependence (and investment) in the channel, creating scorecards spearheads the focus to be more on the profitability of each partner and less on data that is merely scratching the surface (e.g., sales revenue, partner revenue trends).

-Too often, manufacturers’ main concern hinges on volume purchased/sold by partner and less on the operational profitability that each partner generates.
-In other words, whom you assume to be the most profitable channel partner is not always the one producing the most profit.
+Too often, manufacturers’ main concern hinges on the volume purchased/sold by partner and less on the operational profitability that each partner generates.
+In other words, who you assume to be the most profitable channel partner is not always the one producing the most profit.

 The false narrative—where “big partners” reap the most attention from their manufacturer—can lead to an erroneous distribution of resources and investments that ultimately affect a company’s bottom line.